-- a.
-Return the warranty card. - b.
-Obtain from us, while this warranty is in effect, prior approval for return or repair covered parts. - Return the wheelchair or part(s), freight pre-paid, to Sunrise Mobility Products Division at: 2842 Business Park Ave., Fresno, CA 93727-1328. - d.
-Pay the cost of labor to install or repair parts.
+- a) Return the warranty card. - Obtain from us, while this warranty is in effect, prior approval for return or repair of covered parts. - c) Return the wheelchair or part(s), freight pre-paid, to Sunrise Mobility Products Division at: 2842 Business Park Ave., Fresno, CA 93727-1328. - d) Pay the cost of labor to install or repair parts.